jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Material Configuration

-Material resources support the Standard Resource Configuration, except the only allowed action is a Builtin Hook Name.
+Material resources support the Standard Resource Configuration, except the only allowed loader is a Builtin Hook Name.

 At this time Materials do not have a data type that can be specified for inserting or loaded via a URL.
-All materials are 'builtins' specified with Resource Loader Hook Function and their option and data values are dependent on the named Resource Loader Hook Function in the configuration.
+All materials are "builtins" specified with Resource Loader Hook Function and their option and data values are dependent on the named Resource Loader Hook Function in the configuration.

 ### Material Options